chanzuckerberg/napari-hub-collections/README.md

 * **updated_date:** The date the Collection was submitted or last updated.
 This must be in ISO-8601 format within double quotes (e.g. "2022-05-24").

-* **summary:** One-sentence overview of the Collection, displayed on the Collection card, to give napari users insight into what the collection contains and how it will help them.
+* **summary:** One-sentence overview of the Collection, displayed on the Collection card, to give napari users insight into what the Collection contains and how it will help them.
 (Max length: 75 characters with spaces)

-* **description:** Longer description of the Collection, displayed at the top of the Collection page, to give napari users more background and context on the collection, what the plugins do, and why it matters.
+* **description:** Longer description of the Collection, displayed at the top of the Collection page, to give napari users more background and context on the Collection, what the plugins do, and why it matters.
 (Max length: 500 characters with spaces)

 * **cover_image:** Cover image chosen from the [images folder](https://github.com/chanzuckerberg/napari-hub-collections/tree/dgm/submission/images) for the Collection.
 Browse the available images and include the full file name with the extension (e.g. national-cancer-institute-lsxKuARrQXI-unsplash.jpg) in the provided field.